Trimming Stability Selection increases variable selection robustness: Breakdown of variable selection

-The perfect column structure of the proposed contamination scheme corresponds to a perfect correlation of the binomial variables in the cell-wise convex contamination model in Def. \ref{cell-wise}.
-Having $n$ rows and denoting the respective binomial variable that decides whether cell $(i,j)$ of the data matrix is contaminated by $U_{ij}$, column-wise contamination means that all $U_{ij}$, $i=1,...,n$, are perfectly correlated, in contrast to case-wise contamination where the $U_{ij}$, $j=1,...,p$ (or $j=1,...,p+k$ if the response matrix is also considered), are perfectly correlated.\footnote{The column-wise outliers we defined do not coincide with the ones in \cite{machkour} that also have been termed ``column-wise outliers''.
-In the reference, the idea is to corrupt columns with column-wise additive outliers.} Such a setting however is generally not interesting for the robustness concepts that are tailored to coefficient estimation.
-In fact, it corresponds to the minimum cell-wise outlier structure that contaminates all instances and for cell-wise robust algorithms, \textbf{column-wise contamination is the least dangerous one for coefficient estimation} provided than one has less than $\lfloor \tilde cp \rfloor$ fully contaminated columns, so it will not distort estimators that have a cell-wise BDP of $\tilde c$, neither on the original data set nor on any resample (which obviously also have a fraction of less $\tilde c$ of cell-wise outliers).
-However, at the same time, column-wise contamination is the \textbf{most dangerous contamination structure for model selection}.
-Even more precisely, \textbf{column-wise outliers have to be classified into relevant and non-relevant ones where the terminology refers to the relevance of the column which they contaminate}.
-Evidently, it turns out that \textbf{\textit{the fraction of cell-wise outliers has to be sufficiently small both on the whole data set, on the regressor matrix reduced to the relevant columns and on the response matrix.}}
+There are methods that solve regression problems by first identifying cell-wise outliers in the data matrix corresponding to a regression problem (\cite{agos15}, \cite{leung16}) and by down-weighting them.
+In general, the column structure of the contamination scheme corresponds to a perfect correlation of the binomial variables in the cell-wise convex contamination model in Def. \ref{cell-wise}, i.e., all $U_{ij}$, $i=1,...,n$, are perfectly correlated, in contrast to case-wise contamination where the $U_{ij}$, $j=1,...,p$ (or $j=1,...,p+k$ if the response matrix is also considered), are perfectly correlated.\footnote{The column-wise outliers we defined do not coincide with the ones in \cite{machkour} that also have been termed ``column-wise outliers''.
+In the reference, the idea is to corrupt columns with column-wise additive outliers.} Note that a zero column would clearly be detected even by hand (although it would not help to reconstruct the original values so that the corresponding variable would not be selected anyway), and other outlier structures like replacing cells by a fixed value could be detected by the outlier detection and imputation procedure (DDC) from \cite{rous16} or the cellHandler from \cite{rous19b}.
+However, one could try to hide the perturbation by first replacing selected cells of a given column by the mean of the remaining column entries and by adding some random noise to these imputations.

-We also want to emphasize that randomization strategies w.r.t. the columns of the data set as for example applied in Random Forests do not provide any defense against this outlier scheme since it still ends up in only considering the non-relevant variables and never will split w.r.t. a relevant variable due to no splitting being possible if the variable only takes one single value.